Kawkabi1/HSR_Bridge_dynamic/README.md

 ## Dynamic Behaviour Study of High-Speed Railway Bridges
+By: Khaja Wahaajuddin Kawkabi (PhD Candidate in Northwestern Polytechnical University)

 This repository contains MATLAB algorithms and models to study the dynamic behaviour of high-speed railway bridges using three methods: